sayedhfatimi/the-contemplative-path-posts/2025-04-25-the-taming-of-the-inner-monologue/post.md

 From that fracture, a new voice can be born.
 Not one of reaction, but one of command.

-This is the beginning of sovereignty: when your internal world starts asking “is this useful?” rather than “is this familiar?”.
+This is the beginning of sovereignty: when your internal world starts asking "is this useful?" rather than "is this familiar?".
 When you stop living inside a monologue, and begin editing it.

 This is not spiritual fluff.
 This is tactical.
 You cannot build a life of precision while a chaotic narrator governs your cognition.